 Here’s Some Filter Options For Your Red Tail Shark Tank

-• HOB (Hang-On-The-Back Filter) – Just as it sounds this type of filter hangs on the back of the tank.
+- HOB (Hang-On-The-Back Filter) – Just as it sounds this type of filter hangs on the back of the tank.
 The filter box part hangs over the outside of the tank and the intake tube sits in the water.
 The box can be filled with filter media of all kinds which can be changed to suit the needs of your fish.
 The filtered water is returned to the tank via a lip/spout that creates a waterfall effect.
 HOB filters are sufficient for Red Tail Shark tanks unless the tank is really big.

-• Internal Box Filter – This type of filter hangs or ‘suckers’ onto the inside of the tank.
+- Internal Box Filter – This type of filter hangs or ‘suckers’ onto the inside of the tank.
 Often with the water return part sitting above the water level in your tank creating a waterfall effect.
 But the way the water is returned will depend on the type of internal box filter you buy.
 Some are completely submerged which means you can’t see the filtered water being returned to the tank.
 Internal box filters can come with a replaceable filter cartridge or a simple sponge insert.
 They are often included as part of a tank starter kit but can be bought separately.

-• External Filter/Canister Filter – An external/canister filtering system sits outside of the tank.
+- External Filter/Canister Filter – An external/canister filtering system sits outside of the tank.
 Usually under the tank stand/cabinet and is hidden from sight.
 The intake pumps water out of the aquarium into the filtering unit.
 Then it pumps the water back in again through a return tube once it’s been cleaned.
 It does this on a regular cycle.
 This type of filtration is generally used for large tanks or to filter multiple tanks at the same time.

-There are other types of filter available for aquarium use but the three above, along with the Sponge FilterOpens in a new tab., (article link) are probably the most common ones.
+There are other types of filter available for aquarium use but the three above, along with the Sponge Filter, (article link) are probably the most common ones.

 Whichever type of filter you use for your Red Tail Shark tank make sure it creates at least a moderately fast flowing current in the water.